Rutherford County Owls: 1960 Western Carolina League

 The 1960 "Rutherford County Owls" played a final minor league season a member of the reformed eight–team Class D level Western Carolina League.
-The Owls finished their final season with a record of 43–56 to place 6th, playing under managers Jim Poole, Ray Walsh and Len Jackson.
-The franchise folded after the 1960 season, as the league reduced to six teams for the 1961 season.
+The Owls finished their final season with a record of 43–56 to place sixth, playing under managers Jim Poole, Ray Walsh and Len Jackson.
+The franchise folded after the 1960 season, as the league was reduced to six teams for the 1961 season.

 Rutherford County, North Carolina has not hosted another minor league team.

-Today, the "Forest City Owls," who revived the moniker in 2013, play summer collegiate baseball as members of the Coastal Plain League.
+Today, the amateur Forest City Owls, who revived the moniker in 2013, play summer collegiate baseball as members of the Coastal Plain League.

 The ballparks

 It was reported that the 1936 Rutherford City Owls played minor league home games at Alexander Park in Forest City.

 The Rutherford County Owls were noted to have played home minor league games at the Spindale High School Stadium from 1949 to 1952.
 The ballpark was located at the former Spindale High School in Spindale, North Carolina.

 The 1948 and 1953 Forest City Owls and the 1954 and 1960 Rutherford County Owls teams reportedly played home games at Central High School Park, also called "Memorial Park."
 The ballpark was located at Central High School in Forest City, North Carolina.